 Although members bring radically different disciplinary backgrounds and perspectives to the group, they share a common conviction that studying and understanding past environmental change is critical to the success of their own intellectual work.
 Because we recognize that no one discipline has a monopoly on methods or theories that can yield crucial insights into environmental change in the past, the Colloquium is designed to maximize opportunities for members to bring diverse viewpoints to bear on shared intellectual problems.

 We also work hard to build a genuine sense of community among colleagues who might not otherwise regularly see each other outside this context.
 Anyone who would like to participate is welcome to join us.

 Suggesting Speakers and Topics

-It is very helpful to have a list of potential topics and/or discussion launchers for the year ahead, so if you have ideas or suggestions about those, and especially if you would like to volunteer yourself, please email , so that he can gather people's thoughts.
+It is very helpful to have a list of potential topics and/or discussion launchers for the year ahead, so if you have ideas or suggestions about those, and especially if you would like to volunteer yourself, please email , so she can gather people's thoughts.

 - Please remember that although members of the Colloquium share a very important set of common interests, we do not share disciplines, and therefore do not share common vocabularies, common background knowledge, common theoretical assumptions, and so on.
 It will therefore be VERY easy for each of us to talk in ways that will completely mystify many other people in the room.
 This may serve one of the more pernicious goals of all intellectual disciplines -- intimidating those who are not members of a privileged guild -- but it will hardly serve the purposes of community bridge-building or cross-disciplinary learning.
 It will surely not help strangers become colleagues and friends.
 So please remember to explain your ideas in the most accessible ways possible.
 One helpful rule may be to talk with your colleagues in the Colloquium as if they were very bright undergraduates: intelligent enough to understand anything you can competently explain to them, but ignorant enough that they lack essential background information to understand your ideas without your help.